Ann Parker Bowles: Background

 Ann de Trafford was born in 1918 at 29, Portland Place, London, the eldest daughter of millionaire racehorse owner Sir Humphrey de Trafford, 4th Baronet, and the Hon.
 Cynthia Hilda Evelyn Cadogan, a daughter of Henry Cadogan, Viscount Chelsea.
 The de Trafford Baronets descend from a pre-Conquest-founded recusant line of lords of the manor who were wealthy in the Middle Ages and restored to hereditary title in the mid-19th century.
 Ann (later Dame Ann) continued to adhere to the religion of her family, Catholicism.

 Honours

-Ann Parker Bowles was a Commissioner of the Commonwealth Girl Guides Association.
-For these and other services to the Commonwealth she was invested as Commander of the Order of the British Empire (CBE) in the 1972 New Year Honours, and, five years later, as a Dame Commander of the Royal Victorian Order (DCVO) in 1977.
+Ann Parker-Bowles was a Commissioner of the Commonwealth Girl Guides Association.
+For these and other services to the Commonwealth she was invested as Commander of the Order of the British Empire (CBE) in the 1972 New Year Honours, and, five years later, as a Dame Commander of the Royal Victorian Order (DCVO) in the 1977 New Year Honours.

 Marriage and children

-On 14 February 1939, she married Derek Henry Parker Bowles, son of Eustace Parker Bowles (born Eustace Parker) and Wilma Mary Garnault Bowles, only daughter of Sir Henry Ferryman Bowles, 1st Baronet.
+On 14 February 1939 in Kensington, London, she married Derek Henry Parker Bowles (born Derek Henry Parker; 18 December 1915 – 4 February 1977), son of Eustace Parker Bowles (born Eustace Parker) and Wilma Mary Garnault Bowles, only daughter of Sir Henry Ferryman Bowles, 1st Baronet.
 They had four children: